-- TAS 5.88% of gross profit on keno and 0.88% of gross profit on table gaming.
-A single flat tax rate of 25.88% applies to the gross profit of all electronic gaming machines. - NT Skycity Darwin Casino: GST rate on table games and commission-based games; 15% of gross profit on gaming machines; 10% community benefit levy; and 10% of gross profit on keno.
+TAS 5.88% of gross profit on keno and 0.88% of gross profit on table gaming.
+A single flat tax rate of 25.88% applies to the gross profit of all electronic gaming machines.

+NT Mindil Beach Casino (formerly Skycity Darwin Casino): GST rate on table games and commission-based games are 15% of gross profit on gaming machines; 10% community benefit levy; and 10% of gross profit on keno.